abhishekarya1/DSA-2k23/stack_queue.md

 1234 and 1324 - if traversal of string is done and k isn't 0, pop rest of the elements from stack top
 ```

+**Largest Rectangle in a Histogram**:
+- brute (2n scans): scan and find NSE and PSE for every arr[i]
+- better (2 scans): find for each index `area = (NSE - PSE -  1) * arr[i]`, stacks stores indices so if there is no PSE/NSE consider it `0` and pre-compute store in `leftSmaller[]` and `rightSmaller[]`, and track `maxArea` throughout the traversal to get ans
+- optimal (1 scan): on every new lesser element we pop out existing elements from the stack since they can't be anyone's PSE/NSE later on.
+The observation is that the current "lesser" element is someone's NSE (it is stack top's NSE!) and stack top's PSE is actually the second element beneath stack top.
+This way we can calc area for each on each for future lesser encountered.
+For ending histogram bars we do perform pop operations for `i == n` calc are for them.

 **LRU Cache**: use DLL and `unordered_map<key, Node*>`.
 Use two dummy nodes `(-1, -1)` as `head` and `tail` and keep queue nodes between them to avoid writing lots of `NULL` check conditions.